Naquin’s hit, Molina’s blunder lift Indians over Cards in 12

 HONORING JACKIE ROBINSON

 Both clubs wore their No. 42 jerseys that they wore Friday for Jackie Robinson Day.
+Flaherty, who is Black and has been at the forefront of speaking about racial injustice, wore cleats supporting the Black Lives Matter movement and the names of victims of violence.

 SPRINGFIELD SHUTTLE